WaveTeamDevs/WaveSQL/README.md

 - [ ] Automatic type mapping from SQL tables to Python code
 - [ ] Procedure output recognition
 - [ ] PostgreSQL support
+- [ ] Generation of APIs for other languages

 ---